Duygu-Jones/EDA_Projects/Bike_Sharing_EDA_Project/README.md

 - Experiment with different machine learning algorithms and hyperparameter tuning to find the best-performing model.
 - Consider deploying the model for dynamic bike availability adjustments based on demand forecasts.

+🚲🩵 As someone who loves cycling, I had an amazing time working on this project.
+It gave me deeper insights into bike-sharing systems and helped me anticipate future demand. 🔍

-📍If you enjoyed this notebook, don't forget to give it a star! ✨🌟
+📍If you found this work valuable, please don't forget to give it a star🌟 and share it with your network ♻️

-🌱Keep pedalling and exploring! 🚴‍♂️🚴‍♀️
+🌱 Every pedal counts!
+Keep biking and enjoy the ride! 🚴‍♂️🚴‍♀️

 ---